 Many of our debt agreements contain operating and financing restrictions and covenants, which require compliance with certain financial ratios.
-Such ratios include, but are not limited to, current assets to current liabilities, minimum net worth, minimum value-adjusted equity ratio and minimum free cash restrictions.
+Such ratios include, but are not limited to, minimum net worth, minimum value-adjusted equity ratio and minimum free cash restrictions.
 Further, dividend payments are subject to compliance with such financial covenants and no existing events of default.

-As of December 31, 2023, we were in compliance with all our covenants under our existing debt and lease agreements.
+As of December 31, 2024, we were in compliance with all our covenants under our existing debt and lease agreements.